BavoDebraekeleer/cheat-sheet/General/testing.md

 2. Go to the GitHub repository > Actions
 3. Now the right Workflow needs to be selected.
 For the example project this is *.NET* under *Continuous Integration* > Configure.
 4. This creates a `.yml` file with the build instructions.
+5. Specify the working-directory if the solution is not in the root folder.
-5. Commit changes > Commit directly to the `main` branch.
+6. Commit changes > Commit directly to the `main` branch.

 ![[Pasted image 20230926180030.png]]